ubihazard/probook-4x30s/README.md

         <data>Awg=</data>
 ```

-(The configured value is `0x803`.)
+The configured value is `0x803`.

 Filling your system information
 -------------------------------

 The final step to setting up your new hackintosh laptop is generating serial numbers and system UUID.
 You can skip this step if you don‘t plan to use App store or connect with Apple, otherwise it is required to make iCloud or iMessage to work.

 First, you need to choose the Mac product name closest to your hardware.
 For this laptop model it would be `MacBookPro8,1`.
-Now you can use `macserial` tool from OpenCore utilities (`OpenCorePkg/Utilities`) to generate serials (`SystemSerialNumber` and `MLB`):
+Now you can use `macserial` tool from OpenCore utilities to generate serials (`SystemSerialNumber` and `MLB`, or “motherboard serial number”):

 ```bash
 macserial -m 'MacBookPro8,1' -n 1
 ```

-Next, find out your ethernet adapter MAC address and strip it of `:` characters (this would be your `ROM`):
+Next, find out your ethernet adapter MAC address and strip it of `:` characters, – this would be your `ROM`:

 ```bash
 ifconfig